marceloacosta/blog/docs/index.md

 # Services

-If you're facing any of these challenges, I can help:
+If you're facing any of these challenges, I for sure can help:

 - **Scaling Complexity**: Wrestling with AI systems that become increasingly complex and harder to maintain
 - **Integration Bottlenecks**: Struggling to seamlessly integrate AI capabilities into existing workflows